 - Get health insurance: Coloradans who experience a qualifying life change event, during or outside of the open enrollment period, have a 60-day window to buy or change plans.
 This is known as a special enrollment period.
 Learn more.

 - Find mental health resources: Mental Health America has resources and information to help people through this challenging time.
 Learn more.

-- Get information on Paid Sick Leave and Expanded Family and Medical Leave: The Families First Coronavirus Response Act (FFCRA or Act) requires certain employers to provide their employees with paid sick leave and expanded family and medical leave for specified reasons related to COVID-19.
-Read more about employee rights at the state and federal level.
+- Get information on Paid Sick Leave and Expanded Family and Medical Leave: The Families First Coronavirus Response Act (FFCRA) requires certain employers to provide their employees with paid sick leave and expanded family and medical leave for specified reasons related to COVID-19.
+Read more about employee rights at the state and federal levels.